-1. A printable adoption certificate with the whale’s and the patron’s names, a portfolio of beautiful whale pictures and a short biography of their whale
+1. A printable adoption certificate with the whale’s and the patron’s names, a portfolio of beautiful whale pictures and a short biography of your whale

 2. The patron and the whale’s name entered into the HappyWhale global database

-3. Lifelong updates about whale resightings for their whale
+3. Lifelong updates about whale resightings for your whale

-4. The deep satisfaction of knowing that their tax-deductible gift made a deep and lasting impact to marine and whale conservation.
+4. The deep satisfaction of knowing that your tax-deductible gift makes a deep and lasting impact to marine and whale conservation.